akenne6/ColorfulTheremin/README.md

 #### Installation Notes

 * This software requires the use of a Leap Motion controller.
 They are available here: [leapmotion.com](https://store.leapmotion.com/(S(m0bbeboq5cgvhzzkfozqwxfk))/Pages/LeapSolution.aspx)
-* To get the project to work on Eclipse follow this tutorial: <a href="https://docs.google.com/document/d/1FQbyOAb0PIhPSyC9T-FsVGxfBntA_3y8A2522hvCTz8/edit?usp=sharing">How to use in Eclipse</a>
+* To get the project to work on Eclipse follow this tutorial: [How to use in Eclipse](https://docs.google.com/document/d/1FQbyOAb0PIhPSyC9T-FsVGxfBntA_3y8A2522hvCTz8/edit?usp=sharing")

 ##### System Requirements
 * This program will run on any operating system supported by Leap Motion.
 * You must install Leap Motion's interface in order to download the application.

 #### Credits and Copyright
+The authors of this project are Jessica de la Cruz, Ben Galatzer-Levy, Alex Kenney, Sarah Murray, and Grant Stewart.
+We created this project for our Human Computer Interaction (COMP 388/441) course at Loyola University Chicago in Spring 2014 under the guidance of Professor Mark Albert.
+This is a continuation of the project started by Hugh Adam, Heba Bubakr, Sarah Murray, Grant Stewart, and Ian Logan.
+There original repository for Version 1.0 can be found here:  [Theremin](https://github.com/sarahelizabeth/theremin)

 The authors of this project are Hugh Adam, Heba Bubakr, Sarah Murray, Grant Stewart, and Ian Logan.
 We created this project for our Human Computer Interaction (COMP 388/441) course at Loyola University Chicago in Spring 2014 under the guidance of Professor Mark Albert.

 ###### Contact
-Email: semurray3@gmail.com, alexjkenney@gmail.com
+Email: alexjkenney@gmail.com